hadley/r-internals/strings.md

 If you need to re-encode strings from another encoding, use R's wrapper around iconv found in `R_ext/Riconv.h`.
 It provides cross-platform `Riconv_open()` and `Riconv`.
 It's usually best to convert to UTF-8.

+Note that these calls will crash R if passed a `NULL`.
+It is your responsibility to check for that and return the correct value (typically `""` or `NA_STRING`).

 Note that most modern C libraries encode strings as UTF-8.
 This means you should typically use `Rf_mkCharCE()` or `Rf_mkCharLenCE()`, and avoid the other string creation methods including `Rf_mkString()`

 ## Convert to C string